hubmapconsortium/software-docs/docs/install-hubmap-clt.md

 ---
 ### Installing and Getting Started with the HuBMAP Command Line Transfer

-The HuBMAP Command Line Transfer utility provides the functionality to download HuBMAP data of individual files and directories across multiple datasets at one time by specifying all downloaded data files and directories in a single manifest file.
+The HuBMAP Command Line Transfer utility provides the functionality to download HuBMAP data of individual files and directories across multiple datasets/uploads at one time by specifying all downloaded data files and directories in a single manifest file.

 This document covers installation of the HuBMAP CLT along with the Globus Connect Personal endpoint which is required to download data from HuBMAP.